hltj/kotlin-web-site-cn/docs/topics/js/typesafe-html-dsl.md

 [//]: # (title: Typesafe HTML DSL)

 The [kotlinx.html library](http://www.github.com/kotlin/kotlinx.html) provides the ability to generate DOM elements using statically typed HTML builders (and besides JavaScript, it is even available on the JVM target!)
-To use the library, include the corresponding repository and dependency to our `build.gradle.kts` file:
+To use the library, we need to include the corresponding repository and dependency to our `build.gradle.kts` file:

 ```kotlin
 repositories {